 Phillip has played a crucial role in the development and refinement of the Chorus, taking responsibility for the design and execution of several case-study exercises along with general and extensive testing of pre-release software and general requirements analysis.
 He is the primary author of the forthcoming SAGE Research Methods Case “User-driven data capture: Locating and analysing Twitter conversation about cystic fibrosis without keywords” and has been busy presenting and blogging (see this for e.g.) about Chorus at various venues over the last few months.

 Mr Hiran Basnayake, Department of Computer Science, Brunel University (Web Developer; Lead Programmer: TweetCatcher Web)

-Hiran was the programmer of the original Tweetcatcher application.
+Hiran was employed on the MATCH project and was the programmer of the original server-based Tweetcatcher application.
 This web-based resource was the primary data collection resource during the early development stages of Tweetvis.